 Sometimes, researchers do that consciously but not always; it can also happen unconsciously.

 Spin occurs when we interpret data because our interpretations are subjective.
-In this Tasnim Elmamoun‘s post, on recognising spin in scientific literature, published on the PLOS SciComm Blogs, this discussion goes deeper.
+In this Tasnim Elmamoun‘s post, on the recognising spin in scientific literature, published on the PLOS SciComm Blogs, this discussion goes deeper.

 Therefore the contents of this post are particularly relevant for researchers, reviewers, journal editors, lawyers, and all those interested readers as well.